Keeping my fork updated

 git ls-files -u represent the branch identifier.
 There is sometimes a :1 too.

-They can be thought as "ours", "theirs" and HEAD.
-(But the mapping order differs depending on the merging method used).
+They can be labelled as ours, theirs and HEAD.
+(But the mapping order differs depending on the merging method used and whether your workflow differs from what's described in Stage 0).

-To show the conflicted files from on those three branches:
+To show the conflicted files from those three branches without checkout:

 $ git show :2:tests/behat.yml $ git show :3:tests/behat.yml